sdreyes/Google-Books/README.md

 # Library Builder

-React Google Books is a MERN-stack app that allows users to search for books of interest!
+Library Builder is a MERN-stack app that allows users to search for books of interest!
 Books can be saved to and deleted from the 'favorites' list.

 This project was created as an assignment from Penn LPS Coding Bootcamp.